 “We lnaded at the rude jetty, rather hurriedly as the boatmen seemed to think, for one of them exclaimed: ‘Aisy, aisy, Sir! better be sure than sorry,’—a good maxim, worthy of being noted, like those of Captain Cuttle.”

-And finally, its earliest appearance (that I could find) comes from The Sydney Morning Herald newspaper, May 1847:
+And finally, its earliest appearance (that I know of) comes from The Sydney Morning Herald newspaper, May 1847:

 “He (Mr. N ) again begged it to be distinctly understood that what he had stated he merely threw out as a suggestion, considering that it was always better to be ‘safe than sorry.’ “